ejoseph89/JSON-api-mongodb/README.md

 - Data imported to MongoDB Atlas using the provided `import.js` script
 - objects are named `photos`
 - `/api/v0/photos` returns an array of objects
-- `/api/v0/photos/:id` fails to return anything at the moment
-  - EDIT: Works, after using code from instructor's `sample-code/backend/mongoose/definitions/server.js`
+- `/api/v0/photos/:id` returns specific objects
 ## Comments

 - I have picked 10 pictures from my instagram accound, and used their url in `photos.js` in the `seeds` folder.